mjschwenne/old-website/_posts/2021-07-21-preliminaries-for-sampling-a-spanning-tree.md

             V = V.remove(e)
 {% endhighlight %}

-The main loop body does use two other functions which are not part of the standard NetworkX libraries, `krichhoffs` and `perpare_graph`.
+The main loop body does use two other functions which are not part of the standard NetworkX libraries, `krichhoffs` and `prepare_graph`.
 As I mentioned before, `krichhoffs` will apply Krichhoff's Theorem to the graph.
 Pseudo code for this is below and strongly based off of the existing code in `q` of `spanning_tree_distribution` which will be updated to use this new helper.